Our friends and contributors have been busy this summer! Here are a few bits of exciting news that have floated our way these past few months:

 * * *

 Kuwento for Lost Things [ed.
-Rachelle Cruz and Melissa Sipin]
+Rachelle Cruz and Melissa Sipin] is accepting submissions

 LR Contributors Melissa Sipin (whose work is forthcoming in Issue 3) and Rachelle Cruz (whose work appeared in Issue 1 and who has a postcard poem forthcoming in Issue 3), are co-editing an anthology of phillipine mythology called Kuwento for Lost Things, and are accepting submissions of poetry, prose, and visual art through January 15, 2012.
 Submissions guidelines are available here.
 Please help their project get off the ground by liking or following them on Facebook or Twitter, respectively, and by sending some work their way!
 Visit their web site here: http://kuwentoforlostthings.wordpress.com/